This post may contain affiliate links. Read my full disclosure policy.

 Start the filling: Heat the oven to 425°F and arrange a rack in the middle.
 Cut the squash in half lengthwise and scrape out the seeds.
 Brush the flesh with oil and season generously with salt and pepper.
 Place the squash halves cut-side down on a baking sheet and roast until fork-tender, about 35-45 minutes. ( You could do this ahead.)

-3. Make the Mushroom Topping: Saute the shallot and mushrooms in 1-2 T butter /oil until over medium heat until golden and tender and season with salt and pepper and fresh sage.
+3. Make the Mushroom Topping: Saute the shallot and mushrooms in butter and oil over medium heat seasoning with salt and pepper and fresh sage, cooking until tender and golden.
 Drizzle with a teaspoon of truffle oil, if you like.
 Set aside.

 4. Make the Bechamel Sauce.
 Melt butter in a small, heavy saucepan over medium heat until foaming.
 Add shallots (if using) and sauté 2 minutes.
 Do not let brown.
 Reduce heat to low, add flour, and whisk until smooth and raw taste is cooked off, about 1 minute.
 Gradually whisk in milk, starting with ½ cup, whisking well, then adding another half cup at a time until all is incorporated.
 Cook until just thickened, stirring often, about 10 minutes.
 Stir in nutmeg and salt.
 Season with ground white pepper. ( You could make this ahead, refrigerate, and heat up ( whisking) before serving.
 Loosen, if needed with a little milk or water.)